Principal minors of Fourier matrices of square-free order: Introduction and main results

-\begin{thm} Let $N=pN'$ be a square-free number with $p \in \NN$ prime and $N' \in \NN$ such that all principal minors of $\mc{F}_{N'}$ are nonzero in characteristic $p$.
-Then, any $N'$-principal minor (and thus any principal minor) of $\mc{F}_N$ is nonzero. \end{thm}
+\begin{thm} Let $N=pN'$ be a square-free number with $p \in \NN$ prime and $N' \in \NN$ such that all principal minors of $\mc{F}_{N'}$ are non-zero in characteristic $p$.
+Then, any $N'$-principal minor (and thus any principal minor) of $\mc{F}_N$ is non-zero. \end{thm}

-It should be noted here that principal minors are a special case of $N'$-principal minors, a notion that appears in Definition \ref{defn:minors} below.
-Thus, Theorem~\ref{thm:inductionstep} provides an inductive process to construct an infinite family of $N$, for which Conjecture \ref{conj:squarefree} holds.
+Note that principal minors are a special case of $N'$-principal minors, a notion described in Definition \ref{defn:minors} below.
+A minor of the complex Fourier matrix being non-zero in characteristic $p$ is described in Section~\ref{subsec:basic-facts-cyclotomic-fields}.

+Theorem~\ref{thm:inductionstep} provides an inductive process to construct an infinite family of $N$ for which Conjecture \ref{conj:squarefree} holds.
 First, consider any prime $p_1$.
-Since the minors of $\mc{F}_{p_1}$ are nonzero by Chebotar\"ev's theorem, they would also be nonzero when considered in finite characteristic $p_2$, for all but finitely many primes $p_2$.
-For all $p_2$ not in this finite exception set, all principal minors of $\mc{F}_{p_1p_2}$ are nonzero.
-Now, assuming that primes $p_1,p_2,\dotsc,p_{k-1}$ ($k\geq2$), are chosen so that all principal minors of $\mc{F}_{p_1p_2\dotsm p_{k-1}}$ are nonzero, we observe that the principal minors of $\mc{F}_{p_1p_2\dotsm p_{k-1}}$ are also nonzero in characteristic $p_k$, for all but finitely many primes $p_k$.
-Theorem \ref{thm:inductionstep} implies that for those primes $p_k$, all principal minors of $\mc{F}_{p_1p_2\dotsm p_k}$ are nonzero.
+Since the minors of $\mc{F}_{p_1}$ are non-zero by Chebotar\"ev's theorem, they would also be non-zero when considered in finite characteristic $p_2$, for all but finitely many primes $p_2$.
+For all $p_2$ not in this finite exception set, all principal minors of $\mc{F}_{p_1p_2}$ are non-zero.
+Now, assuming that primes $p_1,p_2,\dotsc,p_{k-1}$ ($k\geq2$), are chosen so that all principal minors of $\mc{F}_{p_1p_2\dotsm p_{k-1}}$ are non-zero, we observe that the principal minors of $\mc{F}_{p_1p_2\dotsm p_{k-1}}$ are also non-zero in characteristic $p_k$, for all but finitely many primes $p_k$.
+Theorem \ref{thm:inductionstep} implies that for these primes $p_k$, all principal minors of $\mc{F}_{p_1p_2\dotsm p_k}$ are non-zero.

-At each step, we may conclude that all principal minors of $\mc{F}_{p_1p_2\dotsm p_j}$ are nonzero, for all sufficiently large $p_j$, a condition that depends on $p_1,\dotsc,p_{j-1}$.
-The following Theorem gives explicit bounds for $p_j$.
+At each step, we may conclude that all principal minors of $\mc{F}_{p_1p_2\dotsm p_j}$ are non-zero, for all sufficiently large $p_j$, a condition that depends on $p_1,\dotsc,p_{j-1}$.
+With $\vphi$ denoting Euler's totient function, the following theorem provides some explicit bounds for $p_j$.

 \begin{thm} Let $N=p_1p_2\dotsm p_k$ for some primes $p_1<p_2<\dotsb<p_k$.
 Assume that